How to get a second phone number — 4 Methods compared

 You can create a second phone number with Quo to use on your computer and smartphone in three simple steps:

-- Sign up for an account with Quo.
-When you sign up, you can try out Quo free for seven days.
+1. Sign up for an account with Quo.
+When you sign up, you can try Quo for free for seven days.
 Watch below to get a sneak peek:

-- Download the app.
+2. Download the app.
 Pick your preferred plan and complete the signup process.
 Then, you can download the iOS or Android app to start calling and customizing your phone settings.
 You can also use Quo on your desktop without downloading an app.
-If you need help during the signup process, fill out this form to reach our support team
+If you need help during the signup process, submit a request to reach our support team.

 Here’s what our customers have to say about Quo: